-More than 1,500 kilometers by car from Fez to Marrakech through the Sahara desert and over big mountains.
-We slept outside at the campfire, got in a heavy sandstorm and arrived in Marrakech with the last drop of fuel.
-By Car from Fez to Marrakech – Morocco Road Trip.
+More than 1,500 kilometers by car from Fez to Marrakesh through the Sahara desert and over big mountains.
+We slept outside at the campfire, got in a heavy sandstorm and arrived in Marrakesh with the last drop of fuel.
+By Car from Fez to Marrakech - Morocco Road Trip.

-By Car from Fez to Marrakech – Morocco Road Trip
+By Car from Fez to Marrakesh - Morocco Road Trip

 Equipped only with a map we decide to drive from Fez to the mountains.
 Most streets in Morocco are very bad and we are sometimes not sure if it is the right one or just a dirt road to a secluded village.
 We get a first impression what to expect during the next days.
 It is a fascinating landscape.